andrew-mcinerney/selectnn/README.md

 <!-- badges: end -->

 The goal of selectnn is to determine the optimal architecture when implementing neural networks as a statistical model.
+The function used to fit neural networks is `nnet` (Venables and Ripley, 2002).

 ## Installation